 Accounts have one or more identity providers (IDPs) which determine from where logins are allowed.
-The list of users from those IDPs can be further restricted, as can the privileges of those users.

 See Accounts for more information.

 An append stream is a type of data stream in which new records are continuously added to the end of the stream.
 In other words, an append stream is a stream that is only ever appended to and each individual record in a change stream is an independent event.
 The default retention time for append streams is 1 week.

 A change stream is a type of data stream that captures changes to a database in real-time.
 A record in a change stream is called a Change Data Capture (CDC) record.
 A CDC record represents a change made to a database, such as updates, inserts, and deletes.
 You must specify a field to use as a primary key for all change streams.
 Change streams have an indefinite retention policy.

 See About Change Data Capture and Change Streams for more information.

 A connection is a configuration of a connector.
 Connections contain the identification details and credentials that Decodable uses to access external data sources or data destinations.
 A source connection receives data from an upstream system and sends it to a stream, while a sink connection reads from a stream and sends it to a downstream system.